 Road traffic noise modelling only models noise from traffic and considers an average day.
-Measurements affected by noise not directly associated with the project are excluded from the overall road traffic noise monitoring results.
-For example, noise such as animals, insects, strong wind or rain.
+Noise measurements not directly associated with the project are excluded from the overall road traffic noise monitoring results, for example noise such as animals, insects, strong wind or rain.
 This is in line with the relevant Australian Standards and EPA guidelines and policies.

-We recognise that weather can have an effect on traffic noise levels under some conditions and this is taken into account to some extent through the use of noise monitoring data in validating the noise model.
-However, our modelling criteria must comply with the relevant Australian Standards for measuring road traffic noise and periods of high wind (greater than 5 metres per second) and periods of rainfall will be excluded from noise monitoring data.
-Weather stations located on the project will be used to correlate weather information with the noise monitoring periods.
+We recognise that weather can have an effect on traffic noise levels under some conditions but our modelling criteria must comply with the relevant Australian Standards for measuring road traffic noise so we will exclude noise monitoring data from periods of high wind (greater than five metres per second) and periods of rainfall.